ITzTravelInTime/TINU/README.md

 - https://github.com/ITzTravelInTime/TINUIORegistry
 - https://github.com/ITzTravelInTime/TINUSerialization

-# Repository rules:
+## Repository rules:
-- Respect the GNU GPL V2 license please!
+- Respect the GNU GPL license please!
 - If you want to create your own modified fork of TINU please let the project maintainers know!
+In this way your changes/fixes can be integrated into the main repo of the app.
-- If you believe that your changes may help with the main branch, create your own fork, apply your changes to it and then create a pull/merge request to the main branch here to let the changes be applyed more easily by the repository maintainers, and also have you credited for your work.
+- If you believe that your changes may help with the project, create your own fork, apply your changes to it and then create a pull/merge request to the default branch here to let the changes be applyed more easily by the repository maintainers, and also have you credited by github for your work.
 - Create an issue here on GitHub for any problems, bugs, bug fixes, spelling or grammar errors, mis-placements or just for suggestions (ones from designers and developers are always especially welcome).

-# Note that:
+## Note that:
-- We (the project creator and other people involved with active development) assume no responsibility for any use of this app or source code; use them at your own risk!
+- We (the project creator and other people involved with the project) assume no responsibility for any use of this app or source code; use them at your own risk!
-- We (the project creator and other people involved with active development) do not guarantee support to you; this is only an open source project done in our free time, not a product released by a company!
+- We (the project creator and other people involved with the project) do not guarantee support to you; this is only an open source project done in our free time, not a product released by a company!
 - This project is born only for educational and demonstrative purposes, it's not intended to be used for commercial purposes.
-- This is a no-profit project, born only to let people to create macOS install media in a simpler way and also to let them learn how to create these kind of apps.
+It's released in the hope that it could be useful to you.
-- Changes to the provided source code are documented using git, so for any info about any changes made please see the commit history here on the repo.
+- Changes to the provided source code are documented using the git commit history, so for any detailed info about any changes made please use that.

-# Credits:
+## Credits:
-- Apple for macOS, system icons and installer apps (and their createinstallmedia executable).
+- Apple for macOS, system icons and macOS installer apps (and their createinstallmedia executable).
-- Special thanks to:
+- Special thanks (for their help/feedback) to:
 Francesco Perchiazzi, Nicola Tomarelli, Roberto Sciortino, Raffaele Sonnessa, Ermanno Nicoletti, Tommaso Dimatore, Michele Vitiello Bonaventura, Massimiliano Faralli, Davide Dessì, Giorgio Dall'Aglio, Peter Paul Chato, Antonio De Masi, the Facebook group ["Italian Hackintosh group!!"](https://www.facebook.com/groups/Italia.hackintosh/), the Telegram group ["Hackintosh Italia"](https://t.me/Hackintoshitalia) and the community from hackintosh-forum.de .
 - Matthew Elvey for README copyediting.
 - Gianmarco Gargiulo for the current app icon and usb drive image.
-- Thomas Tempelmann for help with the UI, grammar and the code.
+- Thomas Tempelmann for help with some UI/code bugs and some grammar/spelling mistakes.
 - Pietro Caruso (ITzTravelInTime) project creator, maintainer and main developer.

-# Legal info:
+## Legal info:
 TINU is the open tool to create bootable macOS installers.
 Copyright (C) 2017-2022 Pietro Caruso (ITzTravelInTime)